-While the leaves should be brown when you begin digging up the bulbs, exercise caution when working around the plants.
+While the leaves should be brown when you begin digging up the bulbs, exercise caution when working around the plants and stems.
 Its leaves have a coating of needle-like calcium oxalate and are often irritating to touch.

 How To Harvest And Store Elephant Ear Bulbs

-You do, of course, want to transplant your elephant ear bulbs in the spring.
+You do, of course, want to plant elephant ear bulbs in the spring after the danger of frost passes.
 Here is how to harvest and store elephant ear bulbs.

 - With that in mind, dig around one foot away from the plant’s base, and lift both the plant and bulb from the soil.